 - Quicker and better response to customer needs

 - Mechanical, procedural, and organizational improvements

 - Reduced waste - mostly time and manpower, which translates into money saved

 The definition of waste in the context of SMED is “any activity that consumes resources but creates no value for the customer.”
 So, as we mentioned above, running around looking for unorganized tooling is waste.

 SMED is another piece of the lean manufacturing puzzle.
 To be lean, you have to be highly efficient in your processes, and flexible to changes in the economy and with your clients.
 Every minute counts.
-Every bit of time saved results in cost savings for both the manufacturer and the customer.
+Every bit of time saves results in cost savings for both the manufacturer and the customer.